A nightmare

 They are quite common and usually harmless but by

-recognising the bad dream, reassuring your child and using a few helpful
+recognizing the bad dream, reassuring your child and using a few

 Although more usual in toddlers and bigger